Slicer/Slicer/Modules/Python/StochasticTractographyServerMP/README.txt

 (2.b.1) autoTracto2Regions.py: used when a 2 roi based tractography is to be done, takes no argument, must be launchned from the folder containing your data cases you created with the generator

-use: shell>> python autoTracto2Regions.py
+USE: shell>> python autoTracto2Regions.py

 (2.b.2) autoTracto2RegionsWithMask.py: idem as (2.b.1) but your configuration contains an external brain mask (more specifically a white matter mask)

-use:  shell>> python autoTracto2RegionsWithMask.py
+USE:  shell>> python autoTracto2RegionsWithMask.py

-(2.b.3) autoSlicerTracto2Regions.py: idem as (2.b.1) but communicates the results to a unique Slicer3 platform on a specific machine, takes 2 arguments
+(2.b.3) autoSlicerTracto2Regions.py: idem as (2.b.1) but communicates the results to a unique Slicer3 platform started on a remote(/local) machine, takes 2 arguments

-care must be taken
+remark: care must be taken
-  - the slicer dameon must be activated, if not it must be and the Slicer3 restarted
+  - the slicer dameon must be activated.
+If not, it must be and the Slicer3 restarted once again
-  - a unique instance of Slicer3 must be launchned on the target machine
+  - a unique instance of Slicer3 must be launchned on the target machine.
+You should shutdown any other Slicer2/Slicer3 because of the fact that any slicer daemon runs on a same port (18943) for any Slicer2/3 launched!

-use:  python autoSlicerTracto2Regions.py <IP address of the machine running the Slicer3> <port of slicer daemon=18943>
+USE:  python autoSlicerTracto2Regions.py <IP address of the machine running the Slicer3> <port of slicer daemon=18943>
  e.g. shell>> python autoSlicerTracto2Regions.py 127.0.0.1 18943

 (2.b.4) autoSlicerTracto2RegionsWithMask.py: idem as (2.b.3) but your configuration contains an external brain mask (more specifically a white matter mask)

+USE: shell>> python autoSlicerTracto2RegionsWithMask.py

 (2.b.5) ModifyHeader.py: used to modify on the fly the parameters of the parameters *.in file of your configuration set.
 Any parameter generated through the Slicer3 interface could be modified

-use: (1) shell>> python ModifyHeader.py : display the whole list of parameters
+USE: (1) shell>> python ModifyHeader.py : display the whole list of parameters without modification
      (2) python ModifyHeader.py <tag of parameter to modify> <value of parameter you want to set>
     e.g. shell>> python ModifyHeader.py totalTracts 300